Leather is a very attractive material that is very pleasing to look at. It is also one of the most expensive materials in the furniture arena.

-- Now apply a conditioner on to a clean cloth and apply all over the leather in a circular motion.
+- Now apply a conditioner onto a clean cloth and apply it all over the leather in a circular motion.

 We recommend using Leather Master 1 Liter Leather Protection Cream.
 This is a conditioner that I have been using for a very long time on my leather-based furniture.

-There is a FULL ARTICLE on caring for your leather furniture.
-Please do check it out.
+There is an article on the mold of leather furniture.
+Please check it out.
 The quality of your leather chair entirely depends on how well you care for the leather.

 Additional Notes on Leather Care

-- Keep the leather moist always by conditioning and keeping it clean.
+- Keep the leather moist always by conditioning it and keeping it clean.

 - Always keep your leather chair away from the sun.
 Direct sunlight will try out the leather.
 Dry leather will be more squeaky and uncomfortable to sit on.